fraterrisus/walkthroughs/aethus/items.md

 | Anti-Rad | 2x Empty, 1x [Inert Mycelia](#inert-mycelia), 1x [Queen Mycelia](#queen-mycelia), 10x [Radiotropic Mushroom](#radiotropic-mushroom) | -25% radiation poisoning
 | Mycelial Antigen | 2x Empty, 3x [Inert Mycelia](#inert-mycelia), 4x [Queen Mycelia](#queen-mycelia), 6x [Mouldshroom](#mouldshroom) | Resistance to spores for 15m |

 You'll need one **Antigen** injector to explore half of Mu and another to repair the Climber in Omicron, but they last for 15m of real time so you shouldn't need more than one each.
-The others are entirely optional.
+Everything else is entirely optional and depends on your play style.

 {% endaethusitem %}
 {% aethusitem 'Inert Mycelia' %}